 Remind yourself that nothing would happen if you don’t solve the problem immediately.
 It’s a good idea to let it go for the time being and come to it with fresh eyes the next morning.

-(The next morning, you can use this small list of cognitive distortions to see how your thoughts were helping you panic)
+(The next morning, you can sit down and analyse your thoughts with a fresh mind to see how your thoughts were helping you panic)

 Step 4 – Be mindful of your surrounding aka What’s This I Am Sitting On?